Why is Open Banking Important for Financial Companies: An Overview and Implementation Guide

 Open banking wouldn't be possible without Data Sharing capabilities.
 Banks and Financial Institutions act as Data Providers while the third party which is requesting data is acting as a Data Requestor.

-In Open Banking Third-Party Providers (TPPs) is an umbrella term that encompasses Account Information Service Providers (AISPs) and Payment Initiation Service Providers (PISPs).
-These are the middleman between the banks and their end-users, and each of them has its specific role within the open banking environment, only limited by the current available open banking regulations.
+In Open Banking, third-party service providers, also known as Third-Party Providers (TPPs), encompass Account Information Service Providers (AISPs) and Payment Initiation Service Providers (PISPs).
+These third-party service providers facilitate data sharing between consumers and financial institutions, enhancing competition and fostering innovation within the open banking environment, only limited by the current available open banking regulations.

 Account Information Service Providers (AISPs) give customers and businesses a comprehensive view of their financial information by aggregating data from various bank accounts into a single platform – think of it like a solution with a “read-only” access to accounts.